plasmabio/plasma/docs/environments/prepare.rst

 An `environment` is defined as an immutable set of dependencies and files.

-Since PlasmaBio uses `jupyter-repo2docker <https://repo2docker.readthedocs.io>`_, it relies on the same set of rules and patterns as ``repo2docker`` to create the environments.
+Since Plasma uses `jupyter-repo2docker <https://repo2docker.readthedocs.io>`_, it relies on the same set of rules and patterns as ``repo2docker`` to create the environments.

 Create a new repository
 .......................

-PlasmaBio fetches the environments from publicly accessible Git repositories from code sharing platforms such as `GitHub <https://github.com>`_.
+Plasma fetches the environments from publicly accessible Git repositories from code sharing platforms such as `GitHub <https://github.com>`_.

 To create a new environment with its own set of dependencies, it is recommended to create a new repository on GitHub.